KirnoNTX/KirnoNTX/README.md

 </p>

 ## Kirno
-📫 Add me on dsicord : Kirno#1234.
+📫 Add me on dsicord : Kirno
 ```
 V2 is coming
 ```